 To the extent that a Sub-Fund enters into a credit default swap, investors should be aware that a credit default swap allows the transfer of default risk.
 This allows a Sub-Fund to effectively buy insurance on a reference obligation it holds (hedging the investment), or buy protection on a reference obligation it does not physically own in the expectation that the credit will decline in quality.
 One party, the protection buyer, makes a stream of payments to the seller of the protection, and a payment is due to the buyer if there is a credit event (a decline in credit quality, which will be predefined in the agreement between the parties).
 If the credit event does not occur the buyer pays all the required premiums and the swap terminates on maturity with no further payments.
 The risk of the buyer is therefore limited to the value of the premiums paid.
-In addition, if there is a credit event and a Sub-Fund does not hold the underlying reference obligation, there may be a market risk as the relevant Sub-Fund may need time to obtain the reference obligation and deliver it to the counterparty.
+In addition, if there is a credit event and a Sub-Fund does not hold the underlying reference obligation and deliver it to the counterparty.
 Furthermore, if the counterparty becomes insolvent, the relevant Sub-Fund may not recover the full amount due to it from the counterparty.
 The market for credit default swaps may sometimes be more illiquid than the bond markets.
 The Company will mitigate this risk by monitoring in an appropriate manner the use of this type of transaction.